-Eastern College welcomes applications for admission from well-qualified citizens of other countries.
+Eastern University welcomes applications for admission from well-qualified, non-U.S. resident citizens of other countries.
 The admission procedures are the same for all students with the exception of the SAT, which is optional for international applicants.
-However, if the international applicant does take the SAT, he/she will be considered for academic/merit based scholarships.
-The Test of English as a Foreign Language (TOEFL) is required for students whose native language is not English.
+(However, if the international applicant does take the

+SAT, he/she will be considered for academic/merit based scholarships.)
+The Test of English as a Foreign Language (TOEFL) with a minimum computer based score of 213 is required for students whose native language is not English.

-An affidavit of financial support is required as part of the admissions process for all international applicants.
-This document is used by the college to determine that the student has the financial resources necessary for the first-year experience at Eastern.
-Once an advance payment of \$5000 is submitted, Eastern will send the proper documentation to the accepted student enabling him/her to apply for a visa.
+An affidavit of financial support is required as part of the admissions process for international applicants.
+This document and the accompanying financial statements provide information that the applicant has sufficient financial resources to meet the expense of enrolling in the University.
+An advance payment of \$8,000 is required before the I-20 will be mailed to the accepted applicant in his/her home country.

-Eastern College is approved by the U. S. Department of Justice, Immigration and Naturalization Service, to issue Form I-20A-B for Nonimmigrant (F-l) Student Status.
+Eastern University is approved by the Homeland Security Department, Bureau of Citizenship and Immigration Services, to issue Form I-20A-B for Nonimmigrant (F-l) Student Status.